 Associate in Applied Science

-- Assist physical therapists in providing services that help improve mobility, relieve pain, and prevent or limit permanent disabilities for people of all ages who have medical problems or health-related concerns.
+- Assist physical therapists in providing services that help improve mobility, relieve pain, and prevent or limit permanent disabilities for people of all ages.

 - Assist physical therapists in implementing treatment programs and providing interventions.

-- Communicate with the physical therapist and other members of the health care team regarding the client's response to treatment and interventions.
+- Communicate with the physical therapist and other members of the health care team regarding the patient's response to treatment and interventions.

 - Properly document patient care.